The festival takes place in M.L.K. Civic Center Park and 9 surrounding blocks in Downtown Berkeley. (See list of venue addresses.)

 It’s the day of the event and I don’t want to use my phone to buy tickets or a wristband, but I want to go to indoor sessions.

-You can purchase tickets and wristbands at any of our three Box Offices on site (see locations below).
+You can purchase tickets and wristbands at any of our four Box Offices on site (see locations below).

 I have a wristband, but I don’t want to bother to wait in line if there’s no chance of getting in.